emmacoye/DJ-JPG/README.md

 - Users log in via OAuth using the Spotify Web API, granting permission to create and modify playlists on their behalf.

 #### Image Upload & Analysis:
-- Uploaded images are processed using an AI model to extract high-level attributes such as mood, color palette, and emotional tone.
+- Uploaded images are processed using an AI model to extract high-level characteristics such as the image's mood, color, and emotional tone.

-#### Prompt Engineering & AI Mapping:
+#### Prompt Engineering:
-- These visual attributes are translated into structured prompts that map image characteristics to musical features (e.g., valence, energy, tempo, genre).
+- These visual attributes are translated into structured prompts that map image characteristics to musical features (e.g., valence, energy, tempo, genre), which then provides a list of artists with those attributes.

 #### Playlist Generation:
-- The app queries Spotify’s recommendation and search endpoints to curate tracks that match the inferred mood, then programmatically creates and populates a playlist in the user’s Spotify account.
+- The app queries Spotify’s recommendation and search endpoints to curate tracks that match the inferred mood (with artists), then programmatically creates and populates a playlist in the user’s Spotify account.

 ## Tech Stack